Skip to content

 • There's no way to test in the user to confirm that this is functioning as intended outside of a "test" erase.

-• The user can still log in to Find My, creating user-level permissions restrictions within the operating system if you attempt to use Erase All Content and Settings.
+• The user can still log in to Find My, which creates user-level permission restrictions within the operating system if you attempt to use Erase All Content and Settings.

 To supplement this command for ease of administration, I recommend another macOS key: DisableFMMiCloudSetting.